akajuvonen/simple-neuralnet-java/README.md

 ## Iris flower data test

 `make iris` runs the Iris flower data test.
+It then prints the actual and expected classification results.

+## Cleaning

-It then prints the actual and expected classification results. `make clean` cleans up the project packages and data files.
+`make clean` cleans up the project packages and data files.

 ## Testing